circleci/circleci-docs/jekyll/_docs/how-cache-works.md

 description: "How caching works on CircleCI 1.0"
 ---

-When discussing cache on CircleCI, majority of the time it's dependency cache that is being referred to.
-Dependency cache saves the state of your dependencies between builds, therefore making them run faster.
+When we talk about caching on CircleCI, we're usually talking about the dependency cache.
+Dependency caching saves the state of your dependencies between builds, therefore making them run faster.

-## What is Cached?
+## What Is Cached?

 There are two collections of directories which are cached.